"The Electoral College: Framing the Voice of a Nation"

 How Does the Electoral College Work?

-On Election Day, Americans vote for their preferred presidential candidate, but they are technically voting for a slate of electors chosen by the political parties in each state.
+On Election Day, Americans cast their votes for their preferred presidential candidate, but they are technically voting for a slate of electors pledged to that candidate.

 The Winner-Takes-All System: